cmadusankahw/stock-market-prediction-with-RNN/README.md

 # stock-market-prediction-with-RNN

-This project includes stock market pattern variation detection with support of LSMT RNN
+This project includes stock market pattern variation detection with support of LSTM RNN